 Nursing Home Abuse

 Nursing home abuse can take on many forms, from physical violence and assault to verbal abuse of residents.
 If you think your loved one may have suffered from nursing home abuse or violence, you may have the right to seek damages from the nursing home.
 What are some types of nursing home abuse.
 According to the National Institutes of Health, abuse can include:

 - Yelling in anger at residents

 - Saying harsh or mean things to a nursing home resident

 These are just some examples of nursing home abuse.
-If you think your loved one might have been a victim of nursing home abuse, Miller Trial Law is a nursing home abuse law firm in Miami, Florida that may be able to help you.
-Reach out to our nursing home abuse lawyer in Miami, Florida today.
+If you think your loved one might have been a victim of nursing home abuse, Miller Trial Law is a nursing home abuse law firm that may be able to help you.
+Reach out to our nursing home abuse lawyer today.